-Faculty Handbook 2020-21
+Faculty Handbook 2021 - 2022

-Produced by the Office of the Executive Vice President and Provost Approved by the Virginia Tech Board of Visitors
+Office of the Executive Vice President and Provost Office of Vice President for Policy and Governance Approved by the Virginia Tech Board of Visitors August 31, 2022

-August 2654, 202019

 This document is subject to change.
 Please refer to the provost's website for the most recent Faculty Handbook information.